-Southern California Edison (SCE) frames the Transmission Maintenance and Compliance Report (TMCR) as an "annual stakeholder process to provide additional transparency regarding transmission capital expenditures predominantly related to maintenance and regulatory compliance requirements to operate a safe and reliable transmission system."
-Considering the rapidly escalating proportion of projects occurring outside of the California Independent System Operator's (CAISO) Transmission Planning Process, the need for a transparent stakeholder process is essential to ensuring that the right projects are being built at the right time.
-Unfortunately, the information included in the Draft TMCR Report is very general in nature and does not provide the transparency needed for this process to really be useful to stakeholders.
+Southern California Edison (SCE) frames the Transmission Maintenance and Compliance Report (TMCR) as an "annual public stakeholder process to provide additional transparency regarding transmission capital expenditures predominantly related to maintenance and regulatory compliance requirements to operate a safe and reliable transmission system" (2019 TMCR Final Report, p.
+3).
+Considering the rapidly escalating proportion of projects occurring outside of the California Independent System Operator's (CAISO) Transmission Planning Process (TPP), the need for a transparent stakeholder process is essential to ensuring that the right projects are being built at the right time.
+Unfortunately, the information included in the Final TMCR Report is very general in nature and does not provide the transparency needed for this process to really be useful to stakeholders.
+Given the extremely high level and generalized information presented in the TMCR report, and the lack of a meaningful exchange between SCE and the CPUC on the TMCR report, including inadequate time for information requests, the TMCR is not really a stakeholder participation process that allows any entity to contribute to the company's significant transmission planning program.